StackVista/stackstate-docs/use/views/k8s-filters.md

 ## Overview

-The **Filters** menu on the top right corner of the view UI allows you to filter the components (topology), events and traces displayed in a view.
+The **Filters** menu on the top right corner of the view UI allows you to filter the components (topology) and events displayed in a view.
 Once applied, the filters will affect the content of all the perspectives in a view.

 ![View filters](../../.gitbook/assets/k8s/k8s-filters.png)

 ## Filter topology

 Topology filters can be used to select a sub-set of topology components to be shown in any one of the available perspectives.
-Whilst the events and the traces filters are the same for all the view types, the topology filters depend on the type of view you are in.
+While the events filter is the same for all the view types, the topology filters depend on the type of view you are in.
 Read more:

 * [Topology filters on Kubernetes views](k8s-filters.md#topology-filters-on-kubernetes-views)
 * [Topology filters on other view types](k8s-filters.md#topology-filters-on-other-view-types)